Digital selective calling

-Digital selective calling or DSC is a standard for transmitting predefined digital messages via the medium-frequency (MF), high-frequency (HF) and very-high-frequency (VHF) maritime radio systems.
+Digital selective calling (DSC) is a standard for transmitting predefined digital messages via the medium-frequency (MF), high-frequency (HF) and very-high-frequency (VHF) maritime radio systems.
 It is a core part of the Global Maritime Distress Safety System (GMDSS).

 Workings

 DSC was developed to replace a voice call in older procedures.
 Because a DSC signal uses a stable signal with a narrow bandwidth and the receiver has no squelch, it has a slightly longer range than analog signals, with up to twenty-five percent longer range and significantly faster.
 DSC senders are programmed with the ship's Maritime Mobile Service Identity (MMSI) and may be connected to the ship's Global Positioning System (GPS), which allows the apparatus to know who it is, what time it is and where it is.
 This allows a distress signal to be sent very quickly.

 Often, ships use separate VHF DSC and MF/HF DSC controllers.
 For VHF, DSC has its own dedicated receiver for monitoring Channel 70, but uses the main VHF transceiver for transmission.
 However, for the user, the controller is often a single unit.
-MF/HF DSC devices monitor multiple distress, urgency and sécurité bands in the 2, 4, 6, 8, 12 and 16 MHz bands.
+MF/HF DSC devices monitor multiple bands for distress, urgency and safety sécurité transmissions in the 2, 4, 6, 8, 12 and 16 MHz marine bands.
 At minimum, controllers will monitor 2187.5 kHz and 8414.5 kHz and one more band.
 However for automated monitoring a second, receive-only antenna is often needed (especially on non-commercial leisure boats) since a separate tuner is used apart from the main one; this is separate from programming radios to monitor user-defined DSC frequencies (which would use the main antenna).